-All prospective music majors in Music or Music Education must pass an entrance audition in order to be admitted into the music program.
+All prospective music majors and minors must pass an entrance audition in order to be admitted into the program.

 Auditions are scheduled on the following dates.

-* Please note: The deadline to apply for an audition is one week prior to the actual audition date.
+*Please note: The deadline for application is 8 days prior to each audition date

 Students who live more than 200 miles from campus may be allowed to audition by video recording.
 If this applies to you, please contact Dr. Michiko Otaki.

 Singers interested in auditioning for admission as a music student or for a Spivey Scholarship should prepare two contrasting songs, memorized.
 The songs should demonstrate your ability to produce a healthy vocal sound and to communicate clearly.
 It is not necessary to audition with a song in a language other than English, but singers are welcome to do so if they wish; however, at least one of the songs should be in English.
 All vocal auditions must be performed with live accompaniment.
 You may bring your own pianist or request in advance to have CSU provide a pianist.
 (Request for an accompanist must be received, with copies of the music to be performed, one week before the audition date.)

 Singers are asked to prepare an art song or other piece in a classical singing style for at least one selection.
 (An American standard or concert folksong arrangement may be substituted for a second classical piece.)
 Choral parts and vernacular commercial music styles (including rock, gospel, contemporary Christian or country) are not acceptable audition selections.
 There are many sources of appropriate audition repertoire and singers studying privately are encouraged to consult with their teachers, but the anthologies on the following list (many of which are sold in the CSU Bookstore) are composed of repertoire highly suitable for audition material for prospective students.
 Singers also will be asked to perform some sight singing and aural skills exercises at the audition.